watson-developer-cloud/node-red-labs/utilities/box_setup/README.md

 ![NodeRedStarter](images/box_developer_bmix_https.png)

-Then go to the place in the Node-RED palette where the Box node is being used (or where you have dragged it to).
+Then go to the place in the Node-RED palette where the Box node is being used.

 Double-click the Box node and pick the "Add new box-credentials..." and then click the pencil icon to configure the node